-3. Soil Compaction.
+- 3. Soil Compaction.
 Compaction affects site productivity through loss of large soil pores that transmit air and water in the soil and by restricting root penetration.
 The risk of compaction is associated with:

-- Depth of surface litter. - Soil structure. - Soil organic matter content.
+- Depth of surface litter.

+- Soil structure.

-- Soil texture.
+- Soil organic matter content.

-- Presence and amount of coarse fragments in the soil. - Soil moisture status.
+- Presence and amount of coarse fragments in the

+- Soil texture. so

+- Soil moisture status.